 One of the setbacks of treating epilepsy in children is that a large percentage of patients aren’t able to eliminate seizures completely, even with medical treatment.
 “Overall, one in three patients will continue to have seizures despite multiple medications,” Dr. Carson said.
 “A big challenge is finding a way to stop the seizures without causing more problems, such as sedation, from the treatments we use to treat the seizures.”

 With such limited success controlling seizures with existing medicines, it’s easy to see why some parents were so quick to jump on the CBD bandwagon.
 For certain children—especially those with the most severe forms of treatment-resistant epilepsy—adding a new medical intervention to the arsenal of options could spell the difference between success and failure when it comes to adequately managing seizures.

-Because families dealing with pediatric epilepsy aren’t yet able to legally access pharmaceutical-grade CBD, they must currently use hemp-derived CBD from dispensaries and other, non-pharmaceutical manufacturers.
+Because families dealing with pediatric epilepsy aren’t yet able to legally access pharmaceutical-grade CBD, they must currently use the best CBD oils available from dispensaries and other, non-pharmaceutical manufacturers.
 There is no guarantee that these “artisanal” preparations are consistent in terms of strength and purity, and this is a challenge both for patients and in terms of studying the efficacy of the CBD being used.
 “The CBD used by patients was obtained from multiple sources, none of which are regulated by the FDA, so we don’t know exactly how much CBD patients were actually getting,” Dr. Carson explained.
 “We were simply trying to see if, in our patient population, taking CBD reduced seizures.”